 DSTs require that investors make a long term commitment of 5-10 years.
-As such, they can afford to take a longer term view on a real estate property and have the luxury of the time necessary to fully implement a strategy and business plan.
+As such, investors can afford to take a longer term view on a real estate property and have the luxury of the time necessary to fully implement a strategy and business plan.
 As a result, DST returns typically consist of some income, but also have the potential for capital gains that are based on the success of the property.

 Both a REIT and a DST offer some type of tax benefits, but they are very different.

 Under IRS rules, a REIT is not taxed at the entity level as long as they follow a certain set of rules, including paying out 90% of their taxable income as dividends.
 Instead, the income is “passed through” the REIT and taxed at the investor level.
 Because there is no double taxation, the overall tax burden is lower.
 That said, investor’s can’t complete a 1031 exchange into a REIT to defer capital gains taxes, unlike DSTs.

 By definition, a DST offers investors the ability to defer taxes on the profitable sale of an investment property under the IRS Revenue Ruling mentioned above.
-In addition, there isn’t a limit on the number of times this can be done.
+In addition, there isn’t a limit on the number of times deferments can be done.
 Theoretically, investors could defer taxes indefinitely through a DST investment, which allows their capital to grow tax free over time.